Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 // This question is very similar to Q49 but involves a polar opposite scenario.
 - [ ] Your machine is creating inaccurate clusters.

+// I find that answer somewhat vague and unsettled.
+Small number of matchings does not necessarily implies that the model overfits, especially given 500 (!) independent variables.
+To me, it sounds more reasonable that the threshold (matching) criterion might be too tight, thus allowing only a small number of matching to occur.
+So a solution can be either softening the threshold criterion or increasing the number of candidates.

 #### Q62.
 (Mostly) whenever we see kernel visualizations online (or some other reference) we are actually seeing:
 - [X] What kernels extract
 - [ ] Feature Maps
 - [ ] How kernels Look

 #### Q62.
 The activations for class A, B and C before softmax were 10,8 and 3.
-The different in softmax values for class A and class B would be
+The different in softmax values for class A and class B would be :
-- [ ] 76%
+- [x] 76%
 - [ ] 88%
 - [ ] 12%
 - [ ] 0.0008%

+// ( e^10 - e^8 ) / ( e^3 + e^8 + e^10 ) = 0.761 ; I doubt it appeared in any of LinkedIn quizzes ...

+#### Q63.
+The new dataset you have just scraped seems to exhibit lots of missing values.
+What action will help you minimizing that problem?

+- [ ] Wise fill-in of controlled random values
+- [ ] Replace missing values with averaging across all samples
+- [ ] Remove defective samples
+- [x] Imputation

+#### Q64.
+Which of the following methods can use either as an unsupervised learning or as a dimensionality reduction technique?

+- [ ] SVM
+- [x] PCA
+- [ ] LDA
+- [ ] TSNE

+#### Q65.
+What is the main motivation for using activation functions in ANN?

+- [x] Capturing complex non-linear patterns
+- [ ] Transforming continuous values into "ON" (1) or "OFF" (0) values
+- [ ] Help avoiding the vanishing/exploding gradient problem
+- [ ] Their ability to activate each neurons individually.

+#### Q66.
+Which loss function would fit best in a categorical (discrete) supervised learning ?

+- [ ] kullback-leibler (KL) loss
+- [x] Binary Crossentropy
+- [ ] Mean Squared Error (MSE)
+- [ ] Any L2 loss

+#### Q67.
+What is the correct option?

+- [ ] Red : Validation error 	Blue : Training error 		Green : Test error
+- [ ] Red : Training error 	Blue : Test error 		Green : Validation error
+- [ ] Red : Optimal error	Blue : Validation error 	Green : Test error
+- [x] Red : Validation error 	Blue : Training error 		Green : Optimal error